scikit-learn-contrib/hiclass/README.md

 ### How do the hierarchical classifiers work?

-A detailed description on how the classifiers work is available at [https://hiclass.readthedocs.io/en/latest/algorithms/index.html](https://hiclass.readthedocs.io/en/latest/algorithms/index.html).
+A detailed description on how the classifiers work is available at the [Algorithms Overview](https://hiclass.readthedocs.io/en/latest/algorithms/index.html) section on Read the Docs.

 ## Support